dfinity/ic-hs/README.md

  * Debugging/logging/trace features that aid understanding the behaviour and/or
    help debug canisters.

- * It could serve as a starting point for applying formal verfication to this part of the system, e.g. by converting the (non-plumbing) modules to Coq using `hs-to-coq`, or by implementing them in a theorem prover and extracting Haskell code from it.
+ * It could serve as a starting point for applying formal verification to this part of the system, e.g. by converting the (non-plumbing) modules to Coq using `hs-to-coq`, or by implementing them in a theorem prover and extracting Haskell code from it.